rasmus-kirk/halo/documents/thesis/05-arith/04-build.md

 \begin{itemize}
   \item \textbf{variables}: to represent an abstract circuit succinctly as variables.
-  \item \textbf{predicate}: to model the composition of gadgets in proofs.
+  \item \textbf{predicate}: to model the composition of gadgets in proofs like the one above.
   \item \textbf{one to many or none relation}: as a clear data structure for implementation.
   \item \textbf{abstract circuit diagram}: to visualize the structure of the abstract circuit.
 \end{itemize}